Chevrolet was GM’s answer to the competition offered by rival Ford

-The Chevrolet Avalanche, Impala and – surprisingly – the Corvette consistently rank at the low end of personal injury claims costs, below average compared with all vehicles involved in accidents in the country.
-At the other end of the scale, the Chevrolet Aveo, Cobalt, Cavalier and Venture are regularly over the national average.
-Higher than average accident benefits claims indicate more frequent and more serious injury.
+The Chevrolet Avalanche, Impala, and surprisingly the Corvette consistently rank at the low end of personal injury claims costs, below average compared with all vehicles involved in accidents in the country.
+At the other end of the scale, the Chevrolet Aveo, Cobalt, Cavalier, and Venture are regularly over the national average.
+Higher than average accident benefits claims indicate a more frequent and more serious injury.

 The remainder of Chevy models park in the average range for the accident benefit category, as expected from a company with the market share Chevrolet has.

-Repairing cars after accidents shows similar extremes.
+Repairing cars after accidents show similar extremes.
 The best performing Chevy models include the Avalanche and Cavalier.
 Collision repair claims for these models stay low, resulting in lower costs to insure.